SEO copywriting 101: A guide for clients

 And here are some other questions to ask to get the best quote.

 You also want to consider if you need a copywriter or a content strategist.
 Here’s the difference between the two job descriptions.
-And if you’re wondering if hiring an SEO copywriter is really important (yes, of course it is,) here’s some additional information.

 You’ve found the perfect copywriter?
 Great.
 Here’s how to get started…

 If you are giving the SEO copywriter direction, you want to give them the right direction.
 Where a lot of good campaigns go bad is when the client dictates the article length and makeup based on SEO copywriting myths and misconceptions.

 Beware the SEO copywriting myths, such as:

 - There is no such thing as a magical keyphrase density

 - There is no such thing as a magical word count

 Plan to spend quite a bit of meeting time with your new copywriter so you can explain your unique sales proposition, your customer persona and what’s important to your customers.
 Your copywriter will also bombard you with a list of questions (here’s a list of 52 questions your copywriter may ask.)